gnebbia/pdlist/README.md

 pdlist is a passive subdomain finder written in python.
 This tool can be used effectively to collect information about a domain without ever sending a single packet to any of its hosts.
-So basically given a domain like "example.com" it will find all the hosts which have a hostname `<something>.example.com` or URLs strictly related to example.com.
+Given a domain like "example.com" it will find all the hosts which have a hostname `<something>.example.com` or URLs strictly related to example.com.

 In order to collect informations about subdomains the software queries different